petruzzellialessandro/RecBole_Retail/readme.md

 ## Getting Started

-- Rename the `sample.env` file into `.env` and fill it with your OpenAI account informations.
-Remember to change the admin credentials to prevent unauthorized access to the traiing process.
+- Rename the `sample.env` file into `.env` and fill it with your OpenAI account information.
+Remember to change the admin credentials to prevent unauthorized access to the training process.
 - Install Python from [Python Download Link](https://www.python.org/downloads/).
 - Install Docker from [Docker Download Link](https://docs.docker.com/get-docker/).
 - Run the `setup_backend_data.py` script placed in the root folder.